Top 10 Fears Students Face Before Starting College: Asked By Students and Answered by Psychology Professionals

 The beauty of heading off to college is that everyone is in the same boat.
 All students are new to campus; there is a common set of fears and excitement when embarking on this adventure which helps facilitate friendships much faster.
 Having an open mind to who you will meet and click with is important.
 It is easy to fall into casual routines with friends, but investing quality time through game nights and activities can make it easier to build genuine friendships.

 It is important to spend some quality time in small groups, not just large ones.
-Spread out the time you spend in smaller cohorts so you can fall into more meaningful conversation.
+Spread out the time spent in smaller cohorts to cultivate more meaningful conversations.

-While you embark on building new friendships, make a plan for how to maintain your meaningful friendships from home.
-Schedule a Sunday night catchup or a once-a-month book club and pre-plan an event when you return home for breaks or holidays.
-If you can schedule the connection time, it is much easier to continue fueling those connections.
+While students embark on building new friendships, they should make a plan for how to maintain meaningful friendships from home.
+Schedule a Sunday night catch-up or a once-a-month book club and pre-plan an event when your student returns home for breaks or holidays.
+If students schedule the connection time, it is much easier to continue fueling those connections.

 3. Will I get along with my roommate?
 How do we make sure we start off on the right foot?

-If you went through a pairing system where you filled out a questionnaire, it is likely that you will be matched with someone who shares a similar mindset.
-However; reading The Naked Roommate: And 107 Other Issues You Might Run Into In College is helpful just to prepare for the unexpected.
-The author, Harlan Cohen, unpacks the issues that you may have with a roommate who has habits different from your own.
-(BTW - Harlan Cohen is a must follow on Instagram, check him out here.)
+If students went through a pairing system where they filled out a questionnaire, they will likely be matched with someone with a similar mindset.
+However; reading The Naked Roommate: And 107 Other Issues You Might Run Into In College is helpful to prepare for the unexpected.
+The author, Harlan Cohen, unpacks the issues students may have with a roommate who has different habits.
+(BTW - Harlan Cohen is a must follow on Instagram; check him out here.)

 Most universities offer roommate agreements to help smooth the waters when something tricky arises.
 Here is a great example from UT-Austin on how to navigate bills, guests, what to share, study time, sleeping, and sharing food.

-Despite growing up with siblings, you may have never experienced sharing a room, so establishing boundaries that maintain respect is really important.
-One final note, your roommate does not have to be your best friend, but you need to establish a safe, civil living environment where you both respect the space you occupy.
+Despite growing up with siblings, some students may have never experienced sharing a room, so establishing boundaries that maintain respect is really important.
+One final note, roommates do not have to be best friends, but it is important to establish a safe, civil living environment where both roommates respect the shared space.

 4. How will I manage my budget and finances on my own?
 Should I look for a job?

-Setting a budget, understanding loans, and determining what kind of spending money you have before heading off to college is essential.
-That means planning ahead and establishing what your daily, weekly, monthly, and semester budgets will look like to prepare for dinners out, event fees, haircuts, toiletries, dorm essentials, and more.
-It is always wise to look for an on campus job where students are paid whether or not they receive financial aid.
-Jobs can often be in the admissions office, local food establishments, and through job boards like Handshake.
+Setting a budget, understanding loans, and determining what kind of spending money students have before heading off to college are essential.
+That means planning ahead and establishing daily, weekly, monthly, and semester budgets to prepare for dinners out, event fees, haircuts, toiletries, dorm essentials, and more.
+It is always wise to look for an on-campus job where students are paid whether or not they receive financial aid.
+Jobs can often be found in the admissions office, local food establishments, and through job boards like Handshake.

 5. Will my classes be much harder than they were in high school?
 What if I fail a class?

-Classes will be harder in the sense that you will not be micromanaged with daily assignments, structured schedules, and parental reminders.
-There is much more independence associated with the coursework and flexibility in the time you have.
-Students are expected to complete work by the deadline given and there is less flexibility for makeup work.
+Classes will be harder in the sense that students will not be micromanaged with daily assignments, structured schedules, and parental reminders.
+There is much more independence associated with the coursework and flexibility in the time students have.
+Students are expected to complete work by the deadline given, and there is less flexibility for makeup work.

-If you fail a class, universities have varying policies on the ways they handle the grade (for example: drop the grade and replace it with a repeat grade another semester, limit the number of repeated classes, allow for a grade to be transferred in to count for the repeat, etc).
-The goal is to use as much intervention support as possible to avoid failing a class, so seek out support from your professor, teaching assistant, advisor, the writing center, and other tutoring services to try to approach the content more successfully.
+If a student fails a class, universities have varying policies on the ways they handle the grade (for example: drop the grade and replace it with a repeat grade another semester, limit the number of repeated classes, allow for a grade to be transferred in to count for the repeat, etc).
+The goal is to use as much intervention support as possible to avoid failing a class, so seek support from professors, teaching assistants, advisors, the writing center, and other tutoring services to approach the content more successfully.

 6. What if I don’t like my school in general, should I transfer?

-It is best to make every effort to select an institution where you can see yourself growing for the next four years.
+It is best for students to make every effort to select an institution where they can see themselves growing for the next four years.
 However, if there are social stressors or issues with faculty and advising that cannot be avoided, there are plenty of options for transferring.

 This is a decision that should not be made quickly but will likely become apparent due to compounding factors.
 In the end, students need to decide whether or not the issues are solvable or if a different environment is warranted.

-Be sure to weigh all options before making the choice to transfer because your merit scholarships and financial aid package will not go with you.
-On average 30% of students transfer and of that number another 60% transfer a second time.
+Be sure students weigh all options before choosing to transfer because merit scholarships and financial aid packages will not carry over to other schools.
+On average, 30% of students transfer, and of that number, another 60% transfer a second time.

-What this says to me is that you are cutting short the opportunity to build long term relationships and leverage the resources at a particular school.
-As Benjamin Franklin once said, better to consider the whole picture than be “penny wise pound foolish.”
+What this says to me is that students may be cutting short the opportunity to build long-term relationships and leverage the resources at a particular school.
+As Benjamin Franklin once said, it is better to consider the whole picture than be “penny wise pound foolish.”

 7. Will I be homesick?
 Can I survive without my family, dog, and car?

-The car question always comes up and let’s start on a light note….Yes, you will survive; that is what Uber and Lyft are for. ;)
+The car question always comes up and let’s start on a light note….Yes, students will survive; that is what Uber and Lyft are for. ;)

-There will also be plenty of opportunities to walk to where you need to go and bond with your newfound friends.
-Many schools allow comfort animals to join you in suite style living and many students off campus may have an animal that lives with them.
+There will also be plenty of opportunities for students to walk to where they need to go and bond with newfound friends.
+Many schools allow comfort animals to join suite-style living and many students off campus may have an animal that lives with them.
 If I could count the number of dogs that live off campus surrounding the College of Charleston it has to be close to 100.
-There is always the chance to volunteer at a local animal shelter if you want to do good and give a pup a pat.
+There is always the chance to volunteer at a local animal shelter if students want to do good and pat a pup.

-To stave off the more serious issue, homesickness, you have to go in with a plan.
-Establishing a calendar of when you will contact home and connect with family so you are not overly dependent, but know that they are there for support is the balance to strike.
-It is also important to reverse calendar your semester.
-Look for opportunities to build social involvement into your schedule daily whether that is a workout class, making dinner plans, attending a concert, or meeting with a study group; filling your time helps build connection and purpose.
+To stave off the more serious issue, homesickness, students have to go in with a plan.
+Establishing a calendar of when to contact home and connect with family so they are not overly dependent, but know that they are there for support is the balance to strike.
+It is also important to reverse calendar the semester.
+Students should look for opportunities to build social involvement into their schedule, whether that is a workout class, making dinner plans, attending a concert, or meeting with a study group; filling time helps build connection and purpose.

 8. What if I don’t like the dining hall food and what if I gain the “Freshman 15”…

 Making healthy choices to fuel your brain and body is essential.
-If you power your body with sludge (pizza, fried foods, and grease) that will not be good for your skin, brain, or your waistline.
+If students power their bodies with sludge (pizza, fried foods, and grease) that will not be good for their skin, brain, or waistline.

-Try to routinely reflect on your habits and meal plan what you can.
-Most campuses offer many amazing food options, but that also requires you to plan ahead for the ones that take more time (playa bowls, smoothies, salads, grain bowls, etc), when rushed students will make easy/fast choices that are often less nutritious.
+Try to routinely reflect on daily habits and plan meals as much as possible.
+Most campuses offer many amazing food options, but that also requires students to plan for the ones that take more time (playa bowls, smoothies, salads, grain bowls, etc).
+When rushed, students will make easy/fast choices that are often less nutritious.

-Think of what makes your body feel good and follow the 80/20 rule: 80% foods that are nutritious and 20% are a splurge, then meal prep or meal plan based on your dining plan.
-Also, remember water is essential, so bring your favorite refillable bottle with you to carry around campus!
+Think of what makes your body feel good and follow the 80/20 rule: 80% of nutritious foods and 20% that are a splurge, then meal prep or meal plan based on the dining plan.
+Also, remember water is essential, so bring a favorite refillable bottle to carry around campus!

 Additionally, this is not an endorsement of illegal underage drinking, however, according to the 2022 National Survey on Drug Use and Health, 49% of students reported drinking alcohol so the likelihood of students engaging in some form of drinking is almost 50/50.
 Drinks=calories, and causes a predisposition to more than 200 diseases including certain kinds of cancers, heart disease, hardening of the liver, and many more.
 In essence, make good choices and be safe.